BumpeiShimada/firebase-startup-kit-typescript/README.md

 1. Git clone this repository
 2. Run "npm install firebase-tools -g" to install firebase tools.
 3. Run "yarn install" once to get necessary node modules.
-4. Run "yarn install" once in the functions directory as well.
-5. Open the firebase console (from https://firebase.google.com) and add a project
+4. Open the firebase console (from https://firebase.google.com) and add a project
-6. From the dashboard of this project, add an app and choose "web" (</>).
+5. From the dashboard of this project, add an app and choose "web" (</>).
-7. From the setting of this app, choose "Config" (in Firebase SDK snippet)
+6. From the setting of this app, choose "Config" (in Firebase SDK snippet)
-8. Copy the config file, and paste into src/firebaseConfig.ts file.
+7. Copy the config file, and paste into src/firebaseConfig.ts file.
-9. Replace the word "skelton-us" in .firebaserc file with your Firebase project name.
+8. Replace the word "skelton-us" in .firebaserc file with your Firebase project name.
-10. Open the firebase console, and create a Cloud Firestore (make it "secure" for now).
+9. Open the firebase console, and create a Cloud Firestore (make it "secure" for now).

 ## Available Scripts